galaxyproject/planemo/docs/appliance.rst

 ==================

-You can also use planemo as part of a Galaxy tool development virtual appliance pre-configured with Planemo, Galaxy_, Docker_, linuxbrew_, and a Codebox_ web-based IDE.
+You can also use planemo as part of a Galaxy tool development virtual appliance pre-configured with Planemo, Galaxy_, Docker_, a local Tool Shed, linuxbrew_, and a Codebox_ web-based IDE.

 The Galaxy instance that runs in these appliances has been optimized for tool development - Galaxy will monitor your tool directory for changes and reload